TeamHypersomnia/Hypersomnia/docs/pages/documentation/documentation.md

 These have been established too long ago, when the project wasn't thought of quite seriously, and the codebase has grown too huge for the style to be changed now.

 The rules are:

+- Usage of modern C++ features is highly recommended, but make sure that they are supported by:
+    - The latest stable GCC release (at the time of this writing, 7.2).
+    - MSVC that ships with the latest Visual Studio Preview.

+    Worry not though, if you mess up with either, we will know thanks to AppVeyor and TravisCI integration.

 - Use tabs for indentation.
 - Use uncapitalized ```underscore_case``` everywhere.